Most Talked-About Controversies Linked to Jay-Z

 Public opinion and media debates around Jay-Z—discover key moments of controversy.

 Jay-Z, born Shawn Corey Carter, is a highly successful American rapper, businessman, and record executive.
-Considered one of the greatest rappers of all time, his music is characterized by intricate lyrics, wordplay, and a prevalent rags-to-riches theme.
-He held the position of president and CEO at Def Jam Recordings and subsequently founded Roc Nation, a prominent entertainment company, further solidifying his influence in both the music and business worlds.
+He is recognized for his intricate lyricism, characterized by double entendres and wordplay, and his compelling rags-to-riches story.
+He held the position of president and CEO at Def Jam Recordings from 2004 to 2007.
+In 2008, he founded Roc Nation, a prominent entertainment company, further solidifying his influence in the music industry and business world.

-On December 2, 1999, Jay-Z allegedly stabbed record executive Lance "Un" Rivera at the Kit Kat Klub in New York City during a release party for Q-Tip's album Amplified.
-He surrendered to police the following evening and was later released on bail.
+On December 2, 1999, Jay-Z allegedly stabbed record executive Lance "Un" Rivera at the Kit Kat Klub in Times Square, New York City, during a release party for Q-Tip's album Amplified, believing Rivera was behind the bootlegging of Vol. 3....

 1999: Stabbing Incident at Kit Kat Klub

-In 1999, Jay-Z was involved in an incident where he stabbed record producer Lance Rivera at the Kit Kat Klub in New York City.
+In 1999, Jay-Z stabbed record producer Lance Rivera at the Kit Kat Klub in New York City.

 October 2001: Pleaded Guilty to Aggravated Assault